Frequently Asked Questions

 Q24.
 Are There Different Types Of Cochlear Implant?

 A24.
-In Europe the majority of Cochlear Implants are supplied by three leading manufacturers; Advanced Bionics, Cochlear Ltd and MED- EL.
+In Europe the majority of cochlear implants are supplied by four manufacturers; Advanced Bionics, Cochlear, MED-EL and Oticon Medical.
 Different implant programmes may work with different Cochlear manufacturers.
 Your local Implant programme is likely to have an array of information (brochures, booklets and videos) about the different types of implants available.
 If you use the internet you may wish to visit each manufacturers website:

 Q25.
 Is There A Difference Between The Results Of Implantation In Adults And Children?